How to pivot an entire company in a week and remain profitable

 This nimbleness—pivoting an entire factory to a new product, securing orders for hundreds of thousands of units within the space of a week, all while maintaining a sense of brand cohesion—is a direct result of Kitsbow’s lean manufacturing process, according to Billstrom.

-“This method is used in almost every other type of production besides apparel,” Billstrom says.
+“This method is used in almost every other type of production besides apparel,” Billstrom said.
 “I don’t understand why more apparel companies don’t use it.”

 On Thursday afternoon, Billstrom reported that morale among employees remains high on the factory floor.
 Since last week, the design team has already developed a new process for making the face shields and masks more quickly—by using die cutting rather than laser cutting.